sarcDV/sarcDV.github.io/projects/MoCo/presentation.md

 Researchers should demand a higher burden of proof before adopting new PMC techniques in clinical and research settings.
 Prospective motion correction represents a significant advancement in fMRI technology, aiming to enhance the quality of brain imaging by addressing the challenges posed by patient movement -->

 ---
 # Experimental Setup:
-- 7T Scanner (Siemens)
+- a 7T whole-body MRI scanner (Siemens Healthineers, Erlangen, Germany)
-- 32-channel head coil
+- a 32-channel head coil (Nova Medical, Wilmington, MA, USA)
-- Optical Motion Tracking System (OMTS)
+- Optical Motion Tracking System (OMTS), Metria Innovation Inc., Milwaukee, WI, USA
-- 21 healthy subjects scanned with PMC On/Off
+- 21 healthy volunteers were scanned over the course of two independent 75-minute long sessions (14 males, 31.5±6.1 years old, and 7 females, 27.3±3.4 years old).

 <!-- ## 21 Subjects,
 ### Sequence parameters